hivecommerce/magento2-content-fuzzyfyr/README.md

     bin/magento aid:content:export [options]

 **Note:** Running the code activates maintenance mode.
-The maintenance mode will be disabled, if the command has run successfully or erroneous, but it is recommended to check manually on production system.
+The maintenance mode will be disabled, if the command has run successfully or erroneous and the maintenance mode has been disabled in the beginning.
+But it is recommended to check manually on production system after running the command.

 #### List of flags